SCIENTISTS OPINION

 James S. Turner, Esq.

-Chairman of the Board, Citizens for Health Co-author, Voice of the People: The Transpartisan Imperative in American Life Attorney, Swankin-Turner, Washington, DC
+Chairman of the Board, Co-author of Citizens for Health, Voice of the People: The Transpartisan Imperative in American Life Attorney, Swankin-Turner, Washington, DC.

 Camilla Rees, MBA